apache/nuttx-apps/examples/README.txt

     - CONFIG_NSH_BUILTIN_APPS - Enable support for external registered,
       "named" applications that can be executed from the NSH command line (see apps/README.txt for more information).
-    - CONFIG_EXAMPLES_XYZ_BUILTIN -- Build the XYZ example as a "built-in" that can be executed from the NSH command line (where XYZ is the specific example.
-See the following for examples that support this option).

-      NOTE: The use of CONFIG_EXAMPLES_XYZ_BUILTIN is being phased out.
-For many example, the definition of CONFIG_NSH_BUILTIN_APPS is sufficient built the example as an NSH built-in application.

   Older configurations.